 (Stakeholder Interviews, Product Strategy,

-Site Map, Ideation, Wireframes, High-Fidelity Mockups, Interactive Prototypes,
+Site Map, Ideation, Wireframes, High-Fidelity Prototypes, and Evaluative Research)

 Don't be shy.